PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis

 \textbf{Evaluation setup.}~We evaluated these \agent variants using the best-performing LLM for \agent--gpt-5-codex.
-For statistical robustness, we repeated each $\langle\text{variant},\ \text{scenario}\rangle$ experiment five times with distinct random seeds, yielding an additional 300 trajectories.
+For statistical robustness, we repeated each $\langle\text{variant},\ \text{scenario}\rangle$ experiment five times with distinct random seeds, yielding a total of 300 trajectories.

 \textbf{Ablation results.} Table~\ref{tab:ablation} shows that augmenting the observability context \(c_i\) with program context \(C_P\) (PDG construction + LLM-guided traversal) is the primary driver of RCA effectiveness.
 Relative to \agent (Raw Code), \agent improves overall RCR Pass@1 by 28.8 percentage points, from 32.7\% to 61.5\% (an 88.5\% improvement), and RCI Pass@1 by 14.7 percentage points, from 59.2\% to 73.9\% (a 24.8\% improvement).
 Against \agent (Obs.\ Ctx.), the gains are larger, at 48.6 percentage points and 32.4 percentage points for RCR Pass@1 and RCI Pass@1, respectively.